fish-shell/fish-shell/README.md

 ## Building

-fish can be built using autotools or Xcode:
+fish can be built using autotools or Xcode.

 ### Autotools Build